 - Hickory Creek Park near Lowell.
 More info here

-- Withrow Springs State Park- Canoes can be rented for $30 for a half-day.
+- Withrow Springs State Park- Canoes and kayaks can be rented for $30 for a half-day.
 Float along War Eagle Creek, and wade or go fishing.

 - The creek at Springdale Lake